WeblateOrg/weblate/docs/admin/config.rst

 ------------------

 List of scripts which are allowed as pre commit scripts.
-The script needs to be later enabled in resource configuration.
+The script needs to be later enabled in component configuration.

 For example you can allow script which does some cleanup: